Donna has been a cat parent and writer for many years, and her passion is to share her love for cats with others.

 In this article, we explore what you can do to help stop your cat from eating everything in sight:

 - Symptoms and Signs of Pica

 - How to Stop Your Cat from Eating Non-Food Items

 - How to Keep Your Cat Healthy and Happy

 The scientific name for cats that eat non-food items is feline pica.
-But what are the signs of feline pica and what symptoms should you look out for?
-The following non-food items might be eaten by a cat with pica:
+What are the signs and symptoms of feline pica?

 - dirt, clay, rocks

 The reason your cat may be eating non-food items might have something to do with underlying medical issues such as:

 - Malnutrition—are you feeding your feline enough food?

 - Vitamin deficiency—is your cat getting enough vitamins in their meals?